Yes Minister: Opening titles and music

 The opening titles were drawn by artist and cartoonist Gerald Scarfe, who provided distinctive caricatures of Eddington, Hawthorne and Fowlds in their respective roles to represent distortion.
 He animated them as 'self-drawing' by positioning the camera above his paper, adding parts of lines, and then photographing two frames at a time.
-The sequence ended with the title of the episode superimposed on a facsimile of an edition of the House of Commons Weekly Information Bulletin.
-Curiously, the legend Compiled in the Public Information Office of the House of Commons Library was left in the sequence.
+The sequence ended with the title of the episode superimposed on a facsimile of an edition of the House of Commons Weekly Information Bulletin (retaining the bulletin's legend "Compiled in the Public Information Office of the House of Commons Library").
 Scarfe created a second set of graphics for Yes, Prime Minister, including a different title card for each episode.
 Derek Fowlds wanted to buy an original drawing but was unable to afford it.
 The series' performance credits typically only featured those of the actors who appeared in the particular episode, not the names of characters.
 The typeface used in the credits is Plantin, a common typeface used in the British press at the time.
 The show title is set in bold condensed and the credits are in bold.

 The theme music was composed by Ronnie Hazlehurst and is largely based on the Westminster Quarters: the chimes of Big Ben.
 When asked in an interview about its Westminster influence, Hazlehurst replied, "That's all it is.
 It's the easiest thing I've ever done."
 The theme has a strong similarity to that of To The Manor Born, which was also composed by Hazlehurst around the same time.

 A substantially different set of titles and music were produced for the pilot episode, "Open Government", which were never broadcast but appear on the DVD release.
 The pilot opening and closing title caption cards feature drawings of most of the cast, but far less exaggerated than those of Scarfe, while the music by Max Harris is a more up-tempo piece for brass band.
 When the pilot was aired as part of series 1, these were replaced by the familiar Scarfe and Hazlehurst credits.